 Pack your beach gear and get on your motorbike, because we’re going to Koh Chang!
-The second largest island of Thailand lies in the east, right by the Cambodian border, and is blessed with sparkling bays, clear water, white sand, palm trees and a dense jungle.
-After spending a full week on this amazing island we can only conclude one thing: Koh Chang is an amazing beach destination for everyone!
+The second largest island of Thailand lies in the east, right by the Cambodian border, and is blessed with sparkling bays, clear water, white sand, palm trees and dense jungle.
+After spending a full week on this amazing island, we can only conclude one thing: Koh Chang is an amazing beach destination for everyone!

 1. Wai Chaek Beach

 At number one of our top-10 most beautiful beaches in Koh Chang is an absolute gem that you simply must visit!

 Hidden in the far south of the island is Wai Chaek Beach, one of the most beautiful beaches we have ever seen.
 There is nothing here except dense jungle, a secluded beach full of palm trees, and a small, blue lagoon within the mangrove forest.